abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 The other day someone was quoting the little signs they have at Wat Mettā.
-One of them is the acronym WAIT: *Why Am I Talking?* We can apply that sort of inquiry even before we start talking.
-Why do I need to talk?
+One of them is the acronym WAIT: *Why Am I Talking?* We can apply that sort of inquiry even before we start talking: *Why do I need to talk?
 Is the world going to be a better place if I chime in at this point?
 Why do I want to get involved?
 Is it merely to engage for the sake of engaging?
 Is it an urge to burn some energy and connect?
 Is it just to fill up space?
 Is this actually going to be a benefit?
 Is this going to unite or divide?
 Is this going to bring clarity to others?
-Can I restrain the urge to comment, to speak, to put forth some opinion or some perspective?
+Can I restrain the urge to comment, to speak, to put forth some opinion or some perspective?*

 We’re a very large community these days.
 The monks’ room has many people passing through at different times—just before morning *pūjā*, at